EveripediaNetwork/iq-code-codellama-banana/README.md

-# Potassium Llama V2 7B chat
+# Potassium Codellama 34b GPTQ

 This is a Potassium HTTP server, created with `banana init` CLI.
 Based on the model: [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).